-The program is dedicated to providing quality education that prepares the graduate for supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
-The program is committed to facilitating the intellectual (critical thinking, problem solving), personal and professional growth and lifelong learning to prepare students for the challenges of an evolving diverse community and work place.
+The program is dedicated to providing quality education that prepares the graduate for the credentialling exam to become a dietetics technician registered and for supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
+The program is committed to facilitating the critical thinking, problem solving, personal, professional growth and lifelong learning to prepare students for an evolving diverse community and workplace.